 NOT SO GREEN

-Environmental arguments that kangaroo meat is a sustainable alternative to beef and lamb does not withstand rigorous scientific scrutiny, according to ecologist Dr David Croft, Dr Dror Ben Ami and Dr Dan Ramp from the 'THINKK' tank at the University of Technology (UTS) Sydney.
+Environmental arguments that kangaroo meat is a sustainable alternative to beef and lamb does not withstand rigorous scientific scrutiny, according to ecologists Dr David Croft, Dr Dror Ben Ami and Dr Dan Ramp from the 'THINKK' tank at the University of Technology (UTS) Sydney.

 According to scientists at the UTS, the number of kangaroos necessary to replace meat production from sheep and cows is ecologically unfeasible.
 They found that to provide Australians with just one small portion of kangaroo meat per week, 22 million kangaroos would have to be killed every year.
 The total population of kangaroos would need to be 151 million to support this off-take.
 This is more than five times the 30-year average population of 27 million, to provide one serving of meat per Australian per week.
 Therefore the "go green, eat 'roo" push is sham science.